-We advise all customers to familiarise themselves with guidance from the European Commission here, or see the UK Government's guidance here.
+We advise all customers to familiarise themselves with the UK Government's guidance here, or see here for guidance from the European Commission.

 2 Register for an EORI number

 An Economic Operator Registration and Identification number (EORI) is an EU requirement for businesses which import or export goods to and from the EU.